Difference between love marriage and arranged marriage

 The researchers formed groups of 40 birds each, with each group comprising 20 male and 20 female birds.
 These birds chose their mates on their own as they do in the wild.

 They allowed half the female birds to breed with their chosen partners, but they forced the other half to switch their partners with male birds chosen by other female birds in the same group.
-This is similar to arranged marriage that involves coercion.
+This is similar to an arranged marriage that involves coercion.
 We can even call it forced marriages!

 Natural pairing lasted longer among the birds